How Is Online Couples Therapy Possible?

 The good news is that because of the legal requirements involved with online counseling, most websites that offer these services say up-front what kind of qualifications they require their counselors to hold and how their counselors are vetted.
 You should always read up on the website before you use it so that you can understand exactly what you are getting before you start.

 If you are a particularly thorough person, you can always try to check a counselor's credentials yourself.
 Most of them will have profiles on professional networks like LinkedIn-although most counselors would not appreciate your finding them on social media sites like Facebook.
-You can also try to contact the school that their degree is from or the organization that licensed them to practice.
+You can also try to contact the state organization that licensed them to practice.
 This can be quite a bit of work, but it's reasonable to be suspicious of people that you meet online, especially if you are going to be trusting them with your mental health and the health of the relationship.

 Many couples prefer receiving online relationship counseling.
 Opening up about your relationship with a stranger is usually difficult, but the anonymity the internet offers can make this significantly easier, meaning that progress can be made more rapidly.